 Princeton University and Princeton Plasma Physics Laboratory in 2016 illustrated a technique which utilizes Zero Knowledge Proof for future nuclear disarmament talks.
 It has the potential to prove whether an object is a nuclear weapon or not without recording, sharing or revealing the workings or other secrets.

-Who are Actually Using Zero Knowledge Proof?
+Who is Actually Using Zero Knowledge Proof?

 Despite its potential in almost every industry which involves transactions, maintain records and other information, it is yet only used by a handful of organizations and startups.
 This is mostly because it’s more complex and is computationally expensive which we will discuss more in the limitation section.